Zlatan Muslimović

-Zlatan Muslimović (/bs/; born 6 March 1981) is a Bosnian former professional footballer who played as a forward.
+Zlatan Muslimović (/bs/; born 6 March 1981) is a Bosnian-Swedish former professional footballer who played as a forward.

 Early career

 As a teenager, Muslimović played for the Swedish teams Habo IF and Husqvarna FF.
 He went on to play for the Swedish team IFK Göteborg youth team in 1998 and 1999, before coming to Italy in 2000.

 Muslimović was also a goalkeeper for the Brandstorps IF floorball club's team for boys' born in 1981 during the 1994–95 season.

 Club career

 Italy

 Muslimović signed his first professional contract with Udinese.
 During the 2004–05 season, he was the top scorer of Serie C1/A side Rimini, with 15 goals in 32 matches, helping his team in winning the league and being promoted to Serie B. In 2006–07 he was loaned to Parma.
 In June 2007, he signed for Serie A side Atalanta (in a direct swap with Marco Motta) but suffered from lack of playing time under head coach Luigi Delneri.